 Dependence on Owner

-Businesses who are overly dependent on the owner’s personal skills, abilities or contacts are less valuable.
-This is because the ability to transfer the skills, abilities or contracts into future cash flows with the new owner becomes questionable.
+Businesses that are overly dependent on the owner’s personal skills, abilities, or contacts are less valuable.
+This is because the ability to transfer the skills, abilities, or contracts into future cash flows with the new owner becomes questionable.
 This dependence is also known as “personal goodwill.”
 As such, it reduces the valuation multiple a potential buyer would be willing to pay for your business.
 For more information take a look at Reducing Owner Dependence.

 Customer and Supplier Concentration